SiteSupra/sitesupra-docs/docs/http_kernel.rst

 * SiteSupra shuts down firing ``Supra::EVENT_SHUTDOWN_START`` and  ``Supra::EVENT_SHUTDOWN_END`` events and calls ``shutdown()`` method of all registered packages, thus allowing some late cleanup.

 As you can see, this process is pretty simple and transparent.
-Last thing to note must be a ``SupraJsonResponse`` class that is used throughout CMS backend for passing messages, ,warnings and errors to frontend in a common way.
-See class source learn more on the messaging process.
+Last thing to note must be a ``SupraJsonResponse`` class that is used throughout CMS backend for passing messages, warnings, and errors to frontend in a common way.
+See the class source code to learn more on messaging process.